tork-a/wrpps_ros/README.md

 ### Using Arduino to read WrPPS Single Board

+To start sensing and publishing ROS topics, run the following command.

 ```bash
 roslaunch wrpps_ros wrpps_single_board.launch
 ```

-If the connection port is not the default value of `/dev/ttyACM0`, argue the launch option and run it.
+If the serial port for your Arduino is not the default value: `/dev/ttyACM0`, run it with `port` launch option.

 ```bash
 roslaunch wrpps_ros wrpps_single_board.launch port:=/dev/ttyUSB0